Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

  ![](img/githubCloneURL.png)

-This creates the a copy of the entire repository source on your local drive.
+This creates a copy of the entire repository source on your local drive.
 This 'clone' directory contains copies of the repository files for you to work with.
 However, it is important to note here that you cannot save your changes back to the source repo unless you have write permission.
 To be able to save back to the repo you cloned, you either need to be a contributor to that repo, or have cloned one of your own repos.